-'You Are No Longer My Mother' — Families Torn Apart By Tuesday's Election
+'You Are No Longer My Mother' — Families Torn Apart by Tuesday's Election

 She said that she loves them but “I look at them differently.
 It’s because they have willingly embraced someone who is so heartless and just shows no empathy to anyone in any circumstances.”

-Dave Wallace, 65, said that his support for President Trump has caused tensions with his children, but he has not cut them out of his life.
+Dave Wallace, 65, said that his support for President Trump has caused tension with his children, but he has not cut them out of his life.

 “The hatred for Trump among Democrats, it’s just amazing to me,” he said.
 “I think it’s just Trump, the way he makes people feel.
 I do think the angst will decrease when we’re back to a normal politician who doesn’t piss people off.”

-Politics should never come in between family ties.
-Those ties should be stronger than who wins an election.
-But for many people, and it appears particularly Democrats, that is no longer possible.
+Politics should never divide families.
+Those ties should be stronger than who wins or loses an election.
+But for many people, and it appears particularly for Democrats, that is no longer possible.

 Editor’s Note: Want to support PJ Media so we can continue telling the truth about the 2020 election?
 Join PJ Media VIP TODAY and use the promo code LAWANDORDER to get 25% off your VIP membership.